What is Clostridioides difficile?

 What are the symptoms of C. difficile infection?

-Many people carry C. difficile in their bodies and on their skin without any symptoms.
-This is referred to as being “colonized.”
-A person can be colonized for a long time and never get sick or get sick much later.
-The most common symptoms of a C. difficile infection include watery diarrhea, fever, loss of appetite, nausea, and belly pain and tenderness.
+The most common symptoms of a C. difficile infection are diarrhea, fever, loss of appetite, nausea, and stomach pain or tenderness.
+Sometimes people carry C. difficile in their bodies without any symptoms.
+This is called being “colonized.”
+A person can be colonized with C. difficile for a long time and never get sick or get sick much later.

 How soon after exposure do symptoms appear?